Mazyod/Bimap/README.md

 C++ Bimap implementation, header-only, with tests, not efficient nor generic enough, but gets the job done.
 Contributions welcome.

 - I preferred ObjC style methods over operator overloading, so the interface is very explicit.
-- Take special care that given a value, and array of keys are returned.
+- Take special care that given a value, and array of keys is returned.
 (Can't assume that keys have unique values!)

 ## How To Use